greenwyrt/plover2CAT/docs/howto/pagesetup.md

 The page margins are not used in the editor when displaying text, only for exporting.

 These page properties controls are located under `Page Format` in the `Toolbox` pane and are all in inch units.

-After making a change to to the properties, click `Change Page Layout` to apply and save the changes.
+Use the up/down buttons to adjust the value or edit directly using the keyboard.
+Changes are saved once the `Enter` key is pressed or the cursor is moved away.